Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 | **Cross-Platform** | Write mobile apps using **React Native** — same code style. | Vue Native exists but not widely used. | Uses **Ionic** (separate library, bulkier setup). |

 ## Error Boundary:
+1. Error Boundary is wrapper component, which handles JavaScript runtime errors during rendering and in lifecycle methods of child components.(like, undefined.foo in render)
+2. They don't catch async errors - use try...catch
+    - Syntax/compile-time error
+    - Errors in event handlers
+    - Asynchronous errors (e.g., setTimeout, fetch)
+    - Errors outside React tree (like service workers)
-Currently, error boundaries must be class components.
+3. Currently, error boundaries must be class components.
 React might support functional boundaries with hooks like useErrorBoundary in the future (experimental).

 ```JS
 import React from 'react';